tclose/pytest-timeout-pass/README.rst

 .. code:: python

    pytest.mark.timeout_pass(timeout=0)

-You can use either positional or keyword arguments for both the timeout and the method.
-Neither needs to be present.

 See the marker api documentation_ and examples_ for the various ways markers can be applied to test items.